Magnetized Water: Is There Any Evidence for Benefits?

 pH or Acidity

 Using several different magnetic treatments, researchers found a small but consistent increase in pH of water exposed to magnetic fields.
 With treatment, the changes can last up to around 12 hours before returning to normal after exposure (Amor 2018).
 Another study using magnets and other types of fields showed increased pH that would also eventually return to baseline after magnetic field exposure (Yamashita 2003).
-Although it is worth nothing, there are reports of finding no change in pH from magnetic field exposure as well (Quickenden 1971).
+It is worth noting that there are reports of finding no change in pH from magnetic field exposure as well (Quickenden 1971).

 If you leave a bowl of water out, eventually the water evaporates.
 The evaporation rate can be affected by a number of factors including magnetic field exposure.
 One study found evaporation increased by almost 39% from exposure to a magnetic field (Wang 2018).
 Another group confirmed faster evaporation of water in a magnetic field (Guo 2012).

 Increased evaporation rates on exposure to a magnetic field is probably one of the better established effects.
 A recent review of magnetized water effects highlighted additional researchers who also showed increased evaporation rates with magnetic fields (Chibowski 2018).

 Water forms clusters due to hydrogen bonding between water molecules.
 Magnetic field exposure appears to change the size of this clustering.
 Experiments using exposure to the north pole of a magnet showed weaker intra cluster hydrogen bonds and stronger inter hydrogen bonding which favored smaller water clusters (Toledo 2008).
 Circulating water through a magnetic field appeared to increase cluster size in a separate study (Yang 2009).
 A third study looked at hydrogen bond strength as a function of water viscosity.
 They found magnetic field exposure from an unspecified magnetic pole decreased viscosity, likely from decreased hydrogen bond strength (Wang 2013).

 Potential Clinical Effects